It’s no secret that every service provider aims to avoid service interruptions at all costs.

 Hot Standby Load Balancing

-We’re gonna deploy an eBPF program to balance the traffic between two services — namely primary
+In this example, we’ll deploy an eBPF program to control the traffic distribution between two services: a primary service and a standby service.

 ⚠️ Note: There are many tools to deploy eBPF program, but I prefer